Nuvve Kavali

 Nuvve Kavali released on 13 October 2000 to widely positive reviews especially for its dialogues by Trivikram Srinivas, and the songs and background score by Koti.
-The film had a theatrical run of 200 days in 20 screens, grossing over ₹20 crore at the box office.

-Produced on a shoestring budget of ₹1.2 crore, shot entirely in Ramoji Film City, Nuvve Kavali became a major sleeper hit at the time, and garnered the Best Telugu Feature Film award at the 48th National Film Awards.
+The film had an extremely successful theatrical run and went on to collect a distributor's share of over ₹20 crore at the box office, emerging as the highest grossing Telugu film at the time of its release.
+Produced on a shoestring budget of ₹1.2 crore, and shot entirely in Ramoji Film City, Nuvve Kavali became a major sleeper hit and fetched the Best Telugu Feature Film award at the 48th National Film Awards.
 The film won four Filmfare Awards South, including Best Film – Telugu.

 Plot

 Tarun and Madhu are childhood best friends.
 They were born on the same day, in the same hospital.
 Even their parents are best friends from their college years and are now neighbors.
 Tarun and Madhu are inseparable, so much so that they study in the same college in the same class.
 Everyone knows them to be just friends, except Varsha, the innocent and clumsy girl who has an enormous crush on Tarun.
 She notices his feelings towards Madhu and asks him about that, which he firmly and laughingly denies.

 Another student Prakash, a very talented singer, develops feelings towards Madhu when she spontaneously sings along with him at a college function.
 He, Madhu and others leave for Bangalore for a week to participate in a few inter-college competitions.
 As they are apart for the first time in their lives, Tarun starts missing Madhu very badly, but does not understand his feelings.
 His maid Rukku, who often teases him and Madhu, starts teasing him that he is missing her because he loves her.
 Slowly, Tarun begins to realize that indeed, he loves her.
-He buys a gift and greeting card to express himself when she returns.
+He buys a gift and greeting card to express his feelings when she returns.
 Meanwhile, he sees a girl from his college slapping her friend because he proposed to her.
 She, in a distressed mood, says that such guys are a shame towards friendship as they pretend to be friends, but really have other intentions.
 She wishes that every guy could be like Tarun so that a girl and guy could be best friends without any worries.
 Tarun decides not to express his feelings to Madhu, lest she too react in the same way.

 Madhu returns from Bangalore and tells Tarun that Prakash proposed to her during their stay.
 She comes to his room to ask him what to reply and by mistake half opens the drawer in which he kept his greeting card and gift.
 He hurriedly closes it and asks her not to open that and tells her to agree to the proposal if she likes Prakash.
 She finally agrees to Prakash's proposal, but later things start to get a little rough as Prakash doesn't like the intimacy Tarun and Madhu share.